 If you don't have a home office, pick a good spot where the background is neutral and professional-looking.
 Also, try to choose a quiet area so noises (such as road traffic, loud music, or video game sound effects) won't disturb the interview.

-Wear a professional shirt complete with some good trousers and clean leather shoes.
+Wear a professional shirt and some good trousers and clean leather shoes.
 This might seem overkill for a simple phone interview, but at least you're ready for anything.

-Even if the job interviewer over the phone requests a switch to a video interview, it's fine for you.
+Even if the job interviewer over the phone requests a switch to a video interview, it would be easy for you.
 In addition, even during the phone interview, the professional outfit helps to make you feel more confident.

 This can be challenging since there isn't a single person you can exclusively focus on.
 It's also more intimidating, as you may feel you're being ganged upon.